-- P12 Report the lowest grade earned for any course that may be transferred for credit: - D13 Number Unit Type

-Maximum number of credits or courses that may be transferred from a two-year institution:

-66 semester hours - D14 Number Unit Type

-Maximum number of credits or courses that may be transferred from a four-year institution:

-92 semester hours - D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree:
+D12 Report the lowest grade earned for any course that may be transferred for credit: C or 2.0 D13 Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: 66 semester Hrs T D14 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: 92 semester Hrs - D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: N/A

-N/A - D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree:
+D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 45

-45 - Describe other transfer credit policies: Maximum of 21 semester hours granted for applied classes in Music and Art.
-Maximum of 60 semester hours granted for CLEP, AP, department challenge exams if posted to an official transcript from a regionally accredited institution.
-Transfer grades do not affect the CNU GPA.
-Only credits and courses are posted from previous colleges.
+D17 Describe other transfer credit policies: Maximum 21 semester hours granted for applied classes in music and art.
+Max of 60 semester hours granted for CLEP, AP, dept challenge exams if posted to an official transcript from a regionally accredited institution.
+Grades from other colleges/universities do not transfer into the student's GPA at CNU.